 Don’t wait until Google penalizes your site for not being secure—switch to HTTPS TODAY to rank better in search and look more professional.

-**Plus, if you make the switch TODAY, you can get 60% off your SiteGround hosting plan.**
+**Plus, if you make the switch, you can get up to 60% off your SiteGround hosting plan.**